Are pumpkin spice lattes sabotaging your skincare routine?

 As I mentioned, coffee and black tea are acceptable in moderation.
 The problem with completely cutting coffee out for many people would be going through caffeine withdrawal.
 Slowly cutting out a cup a day would be preferred to avoid withdrawal symptoms – headache, fatigue or drowsiness, depressed mood or irritability, difficulty concentrating, and flulike symptoms such as nausea or muscle pain.

 Well, there you have it.
 If PSLs are encouraging you to splurge and hit four or more cups of coffee a day, your skin may start to show it.
-If you think it’s time to consult with a board-certified dermatologist, start an online visit with DermatologistOnCall.
+If you think it's time to consult with a board-certified dermatologist, start an online visit with DermatologistOnCall.
 Our doctors will provide a personalized care plan for you within 24 hours on average.
-AND if you’re ready to take the scare out of skincare, use the coupon code SPOOKY by October 31, 2016 and save $5 on your online visit.